 A forbearance is a temporary pause in your mortgage payment.
 Although you’re required to pay back any missed payments eventually, this can give you the time to get back on your feet and figure out other options.
 Typical situations which might call for forbearance are a temporary loss of employment, rebuilding after a natural disaster or being affected by COVID-19, among other scenarios.

 While you’re in forbearance, you don’t have to make a payment.
 However, it’s a good idea to pay what you can.
 The more you can pay during forbearance, the less you’ll owe when it’s over.
-Quicken Loans® clients can pay during forbearance with our custom payment options.
+Rocket Mortgage® clients can pay during forbearance with our custom payment options.

 Once your forbearance ends, your servicer will qualify you for a repayment option.
 What you may be able to do will depend on the investor in your mortgage and the initial reason for your forbearance in addition to your qualification factors, but here are some common alternatives: